23 Healthcare Marketing Strategies & Ideas to Help Attract More Patients

 Your CTA needs to be enticing and different from the usual "Sign up here" which has become less effective over the years.

 See the above dental website marketing CTA example: Red “Set Appointment” clickable CTA catches the eye immediately.

 Once you are experienced with CTA's and you feel comfortable with how they are performing, and how to change them, then consider testing them.
 You can create a new design, perhaps place it in a different spot, or change colors, and see what performs better.

 Check it out: 31 Call-to-Action Examples You Can't Help But Click

 You’ll never know what elements of your landing page affect conversions unless you test them.
 For instance, before Performable was acquired by HubSpot, they A/B tested their CTA button color and found that the red color (being the variation) outperformed the green color (being the original) by 21%.

 Get on Google Ads free Keyword Planner tool and start searching for long-tail keywords to target.

-2. Increase the Effectiveness of Your Medical Website
+2. Increase the Effectiveness of Your Healthcare Practice Website

 The main purpose of your website is what?
 To sit there and look pretty?
 Of course not — it’s to attract patients.
-But in order to make sure your site best serves this goal, you need to use strategies that convert your website visitors into patients.
+But in order to make sure your site best serves this goal, healthcare marketers need to use marketing strategies that convert your website visitors into patients.

-Here are some proven elements of a high-converting healthcare site:
+Here are some proven elements of a high-converting healthcare marketing site: